getsentry/babel-gettext-extractor/README.md

 Options
 =======

-You can pass otions as extra in babel options :
+You can pass options to the plugin.
+For Babel 5, use the `extra` option:

 ```js
 extra: {
   gettext: {